 The next time Steve came, he and Leah were never given a moment’s privacy.
 They were never allowed to be more than a few feet away from another member of the family.
 When he left, they were not allowed to talk on the phone, and could only communicate through letters that were read, out loud, in front of the entire family.

 They did, eventually, get married.
-The next thing I heard about her was that she and Steve had not yet consummated their marriage, not even after being married for months.
-They were complete strangers when they got married.
+But… they were complete strangers when they got married.
 They didn’t know anything about the other– the only person they had gotten to know had been the person her parents expected to see.
 Without any private moments, without the ability to talk without being constantly monitored, they didn’t really know anything real.
 They’d “courted” a performance, not a person.

 When I was in college, one of my best friends got married.
 Their courtship story was perfect– charming, adorable, romantic in a Victorian sense.
 Her parents called him her “suitor” and his visits were “calls.”
 They had no physical contact– her father put the engagement ring on her finger when he proposed on the beach, in the moonlight– in front of their families.
 When they went through the wedding rehearsal, they held a handkerchief instead of holding hands.
 Their first kiss was at the altar, and Charity* looked like she was about to burst with happiness for the rest of the day.

 It’s been a few years now, since they got married, and they’ve experienced some significant marital “bumps” in that time.
 There were a few moments when no one was sure if their marriage would make it.
 My mother was trying to give hers some comfort and advice during one of those hard times, and I remember hearing her start crying.
 “I don’t understand, I just don’t understand.
 We did everything right.
 None of this was supposed to happen.”